 I had stayed the night in Vincennes, IN.
 In the morning, my wife wanted to drive across the Lincoln Memorial bridge before heading home to Oshkosh.
 So, we drive through town and just before the bridge, I looked over to my left and said "what the %@&# is that!"
 Curious as I am, we checked it out.

-George Rogers Clark National Historical Park, located in
+George Rogers Clark National Historical Park, located

 Vincennes on the banks of the Wabash River, is a United States National Historical Park.
 The George Rogers Clark memorial is the largest such memorial outside of Washington, DC.